Archgoat: History

 Archgoat is seen as one of the most influential metal bands from Finland.
-Archgoat were formed in 1989 in Turku, Finland, though they did not release their first recording, titled Jesus Spawn, until 1991.
-Then in 1992, the band landed a record contract with Necropolis Records.
+Archgoat were formed in 1989 in Turku, Finland, though they did not release their first recording, Jesus Spawn, until 1991.
+The band signed a contract with Necropolis Records in 1992.
 In 1993, their MLP, Angelcunt (Tales of Desecration), was released.
-Later that year Archgoat entered into a full-time studio deal with Necropolis.
-However, after their recording sessions, a disagreement with terms of their contract resulted in the band refusing to release the finished material to the public.
+Later that year, Archgoat entered into a full-time studio deal with Necropolis.
+However, after their recording sessions, a disagreement with the terms of their contract resulted in the band refusing to release the finished material to the public.

-In 1993, Archgoat began an extensive hiatus, citing their belief that they did not belong in a "commercial" black metal scene.
-The band did not reform until 2004, when they released their 1993 material as a 7-inch EP, titled Angelslaying Black Fucking Metal, through Hammer of Hate Records.
-Their show, First Live Black Mass, concert was recorded in Finland in 2005.
-Drummer Sinister Karppinen became the band's permanent drummer in this time.
-Their debut LP Whore of Bethlehem was released in September 2006, and they embarked on a European tour in spring 2007 with Black Witchery.
+In 1993, Archgoat began a hiatus, citing their belief that they did not belong in a "commercial" black metal scene.
+The band did not reform until 2004, when they released their 1993 material as a 7-inch EP, Angelslaying Black Fucking Metal, through Hammer of Hate Records.
+Their First Live Black Mass concert was recorded in Finland in 2005.
+Sinister Karppinen became the band's permanent drummer at this time.
+Their debut LP, Whore of Bethlehem, was released in September 2006, and they embarked on a European tour in spring 2007 with Black Witchery.
 A live split of this tour was released as Desecration & Sodomy in 2008.
-In 2020 the band released live album, Black Mass XXX.
-Commemorating 30 years of live performance, it was recorded at Debemur Morti Productions' Servants Of Chaos showcase on 28 September 2019.
-It was released 10 April 2020.
+In 2020, the band released the live album Black Mass XXX.
+Commemorating 30 years of live performances, it was recorded at Debemur Morti Productions' Servants Of Chaos showcase on 28 September 2019.
+It was released on 10 April 2020.

-In July 2015, it was announced that longtime drummer Sinister Karppinen left the band and was replaced by VnoM.
+In July 2015, it was announced that drummer Sinister Karppinen left the band and was replaced with VnoM.